bihor/backendtools/Documentation/Changelog/Index.rst

 Changelog
 =========
+Version 6.0.0:
+Version for TYPO3 12 and 13 LTS.
+Refactored with the rector-extension.
+Support for the gridelements-extension dropped.
+Tool file-deletion (in uploads folder) deleted.
+"Flush TYPO3 and PHP Cache" must be clicked before first use.

+Version 5.3.3:
+Widget "No. of extensions" deleted.
+Widget "Statistic about image meta tags" added.

 Version 5.3.0:
 Possibility added, to delete missing image-entries.
 Image-preview added to "Find used images without title- or alt-text".